-Law Books & Serials in Print, now in its 43rd edition, is the go-to source for bibliographic information on thousands of current legal books, serials, and multimedia publications distributed or published in the United States.
-This three-volume, 3,900-page edition offers users immediate access to 43,000 titles comprising over 100,000 entries in over 19,000 subject areas.
+Law Books & Serials in Print, now in its 48th edition, is the go-to source for bibliographic information on thousands of current legal books, serials, and multimedia publications distributed or published in the United States.
+This three-volume, 3,900-page edition offers users immediate access to 90,000 titles and 20,000 serials, comprising over 120,000 entries in over 22,000 subject areas.

 This new edition is a vital resource for those interested in publications in all areas of law and the judicial system, as well as public, academic, and community libraries.
 With so many titles, publishers, wholesalers, and distributors all in one consolidated source, finding the key information patrons need has never been easier.

 Just as in previous years, 2023’s Law Books & Serials in Print is separated into three large volumes—the first for a List of Subject Headings and categorization by Book Subject; the second for categorization by Book Title, Book Author, Publisher Name, Book/Serial Wholesaler/Distributor Name, Audio Subject, Video Title, Video Subject, Audio Wholesaler/Distributor Name, and Video Wholesaler/Distributor Name; and the third for categorization by Serial Subject and Serial Title.
 All indexes are presented alphabetically, then numerically, ensuring effortless research for the user.

 Volume I begins with a special “How to Use” guide, which includes enlarged sample entries for all indexes.
 Next come lists of General Abbreviations, Language Codes, Country Codes, Currency Codes, Country Sequence, Document Suppliers, Micropublishers & Distributors, Reprint Services, Wire Services, and Abstracting & Indexing Services, making sure users can quickly and efficiently navigate this guide.